kimchisalsa/kimchisalsa/README.md

-- 👋 Hi, I’m @kimchisalsa
+- 👋 Hi, I’m @kimchisalsa and I am new to this field.
-- 👀 I’m interested in free and accessible knowledge/tools since I am new to this field.
+- 👀 I’m interested in free and accessible knowledge/tools.
+I know nothing yet, but I am hoping to change that!
 - 🌱 I’m currently learning HTML, CSS, and JavaScript.
 - 💞️ I’m looking to collaborate on anything Front-End Engineering.
 - 📫 How to reach me kiana11xo@gmail.com